St. Nicholas’ Catholic Primary School

-- To teach children the basic skills of literacy, numeracy and ICT.
+- To teach children the basic skills of literacy, numeracy and computing.

 - To enable children to develop scientific enquiry.